Sarah-kc/Sarah-kc/README.md

-- 👋 Hi, I’m @Sarah-kc
+- 👋 Hi, I’m Sarah!
-- 👀 I’m interested in ... data, horses, and wellness
+- 👀 I’m interested in data, horses, and reading.
-- 🌱 I’m currently learning ... python
+- 🌱 I’m currently learning Python.
-- 💞️ I’m looking to collaborate on ... my eduction
+- 💞️ I’m looking to collaborate on anything someone is willing to teach me!
-- 📫 How to reach me ... not sure
+- 📫 How to reach me via email: sarahkcryan@gmail.com

 <!---
 Sarah-kc/Sarah-kc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.